snufkinwa/d287-java-frameworks/README.md

 }</code><br><br>
 >
 > All other files edited including BootStrapData.java and application.properties were altered to test to make sure all other features are working correctly after make maxInv and minInv static
 9. Remove the class files for any unused validators in order to clean your code.
 >src/main/java/com/example/demo/validators/DeletePartValidator.java
-> Not being used
+> <br>Deleted file it is not being used
+>
+REVISIONS SECOND ATTEMPT
+> File(s):
+> /src/main/java/com/example/demo/controllers/AddOutSourcedPartController.java
+> Line 50 <code> return "OutSourcedPartForm";</code> makes sure validation occurs correctly on OutSourePart<br>
+> /src/main/resources/application.properties
+> Changed to make sure maxInventory and minInventory was not cleared after being tested.
+> /src/main/java/com/example/demo/bootstrap/BootStrapData.java
+> Lines 51, 6.
+Changed data to be between Maximum and Minimum inventory
+> /src/main/resources/templates/mainscreen.html
+> Line 16-40 Added CSS for Navigation, <br>Line 51-61 Making navigation that contains the descriptive shop name 'TechForge PC'
+> /src/main/java/com/example/demo/domain/Part.java
+> Line 31-32 Removing all static variables this was causing inventory not to be updated correctly. <br>Line 110-115 Fixing variables for test to work
+> /src/test/java/com/example/demo/domain/PartTest.java
+> Line 106, 108, 110, 115,117, 119 Fixed test to not need static variables.
+Test are successfully pasted.